Top 12 Great Pyrenees Questions Revealed Here

 6. Drooling is caused largely by droopy flews (lips), which the breed standard frowns upon.
 But any dogs with soft lips, such as retrievers, will drool somewhat when they're hot or drinking.

-4. Pyrs shed twice a year; heavily in spring, when the warm weather arrives, and more lightly in autumn.
+4. Pyrs molt twice a year; heavily in spring, when the warm weather arrives, and more lightly in autumn.
 If kept indoors, the dog will shed lightly all year round.
 The hair can be carded, spun, and woven into beautifully soft and very warm mitts, socks, headbands, and even sweaters.

 3. Males average 100 to 120 pounds; females average 85 to 100 pounds.

-2. Actually, not as much as other big dogs.
 Feeding a species-appropriate diet is the best you can give your dog.
 This means a raw diet.
 Read more about it here.
-Kibble is a highly processed diet.
-Many Pyrs are not big on it.
-If you must feed kibble, feed a high-end kibble.
+This breed eats what they need.
+They may even skip a meal now and again.

 1. (a) No (b) No (c) No (d) No